 So, what is the primary ingredient of tango?
 Beginners tend to think that's the steps.
 They are wrong.
 Like garlic and onion, steps are subsidiary.
 The key ingredient of tango is the embrace, which decides the basic characteristics of the dance.
 You dance tango if, and only if, you dance in tango embrace, whether with five or fifty steps.

 By embrace I do not mean the open dance hold.
 Tango, known as the dance of love, is evolved from the real embrace, wherein the couple intimately lean into each other chest against chest, cheek touches cheek, and arms encircle and hold each other tightly.
 Lovers do not make a hugging gesture without actually touching each other's body.
 A feigned embrace may look like a real embrace, but the dancers themselves know the difference.
 Professional performers use open dance hold on stage to facilitate their performance in order to entertain the audience.
 But social dancers do not tango for that.
-They tango to enjoy the intimacy for their own pleasure, which is why they use real embrace.
+They tango to enjoy the connection and intimacy for their own pleasure, which is why they use real embrace.
 This is the fundamental difference between tango and all show dances including stage tango.
 (See Social Tango and Performance Tango.)

-The intimate embrace also attaches importance to the feelings, causing tango to be a feeling-oriented dance.
+The intimate embrace also attaches importance to feelings, causing tango to be a feeling-oriented dance.
 Although formalist dancers have made unremitting efforts to exploit the visual impression of tango, the style that they created cannot satisfy the needs deeply rooted in human nature for connection, intimacy, love and communication of feelings.
 These needs can only be met through real embrace.

 A young woman wrote about the importance of the embrace this way: "From the perspective of a girl, I think tango has two layers.
 The first layer is also the core layer, which is to keep a comfortable embrace with your partner and let him feel your absolute obedience and sufficient control of yourself.
 If you can do that, you will be able to survive the milonga even if you can only dance ballroom dances.
 The second layer is external, that is to pursue the visual beauty like other dances such as ballet, with similar artistic requirements.
 To put it in another way, ignoring the first layer and focusing only on the second layer is not tango.
 In most cases, if you can integrate some second layer techniques into a solid first layer foundation, your tango will be quite stunning already."